oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 traces in Jaeger.
 In order to use distributed tracing though, first you will need to instrument your WebLogic application, for example, using the [Jaeger Java client](https://github.com/jaegertracing/jaeger-client-java).
-The image below shows an example of a distributed trace that shows a transaction following the same path through the system as shown in the image above.
+The following image shows an example of a distributed trace that shows a transaction following the same path through the system as shown in the previous image.

 {{< img "Distributed tracing with Jaeger" "images/jaeger.png" >}}